MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ## More questions?

-If you have more questions or comments about the Common Data Model and related topics, we recommend that you [submit an issue in GitHub](https://github.com/microsoft/cdm/issues).
+If you have more questions or comments about the Common Data Model or related topics, please [submit an issue in GitHub](https://github.com/microsoft/cdm/issues).